Peer Mentor Program

 - Attend an interview

-- Be available for compulsory training and orientation preparation
+- Be available for compulsory induction, training, and orientation preparation

-- Be available for at least 3-5 shifts at the Welcome Centre including the Victor Harbor Tour for new international students.
+- Be available for at least 3-5 shifts at the Welcome Centre including the Victor Harbor Tour for new international students during O'Week.